 The advantage of floating-rate bonds, compared to traditional bonds, is that interest rate risk is largely removed from the equation.
 While an owner of a fixed-rate bond can suffer if prevailing interest rates rise, floating rate notes will pay higher yields if prevailing rates go up.
 As a result, they will tend to perform better than traditional bonds when interest rates are rising.

-However, investors in floating-rate securities will receive lower income if rates fall because their yield will adjust downward.
-Also, investors in individual floating rate bonds lack certainty as to the future income stream of their investments.
+However, investors in floating-rate securities will receive lower income if rates fall, because their yield will adjust downward.
+Investors in individual floating rate bonds lack certainty as to the future income stream of their investments.
 In contrast, an owner of fixed-rate security knows exactly what they will be paid through the bond’s maturity date.

 When to Invest in Floating-Rate Bonds